Practice keeping the Word of God in your heart by finding Bible verses to memorize.

 In Summary

-Of course, memorizing Bible verses is not enough.
+Of course, it is good that you know and can recall Bible verses word-for-word, but it is not enough.
 You need to understand the meaning behind every verse.
 Then apply them in your life as a way to fulfill God’s Will.

 But finding Bible verses to memorize is a crucial exercise of our faith.
-If we forget God’s teachings, we risk getting sucked into worldly corruption.
+If we forget the teachings of God, we risk getting sucked into worldly corruption.
 We can lash out at the people who God wants us to take care of.
-We can even misinterpret God’s Word and twist it to our own biases.
+We can even misinterpret the glory of the Scriptures and twist it to our own biases.

-Go back to the Scriptures to find the answers that God imparted to His people throughout the ages.
+Go back to the Scriptures to find the answers that the Mighty God imparted to His people throughout the ages.
 Take the Word deep into your mind, heart, and soul.
-Get inspired by the Bible’s clear lessons on human experience.
+Let God bless you with inspiration from the Holy Bible’s clear lessons of human experience and use Christ Jesus as an example of how to live our lives on earth.

 Faith-Filled Content Delivered To Your Inbox